 So when you are asked that inevitable question, which you WILL be asked, don’t worry - there's a HEAP of plant-based foods packed with protein.

 “For the general healthy population, as long as you’re mixing it up and having a wide variety of plant-based foods in your daily diet (e.g. beans, lentils, nuts, seeds, grains such as quinoa, soy, plant-based milk) you’ll generally be getting all the protein that your body needs.”, says Dr Kelly.

 Vegan chef Benarsh Laly knows a thing or two about creating delicious, nutritious vegan food for his vegan recipe box Leafychef.
 He explains that “people often assume that a diet without animal products will cause one to slowly waste away due to protein deficiency, forgetting that protein is found in ALL plant-based foods!”

-He adds, “20% to 40% of the calories in beans, broccoli and spinach come from protein and even avocados derive 7% of their calories from protein.
+He adds, “20 per cent to 40 per cent of the calories in beans, broccoli and spinach come from protein and even avocados derive 7 per cent of their calories from protein.